 Communities within the Delta region use the estuary to dispose of sewage and stormwater.
-While these discharges are subject to state and federal regulation, most local entities that release sewage and stormwater into the Delta are in violation of those laws and permit requirements.
+While these discharges are subject to state and federal regulation, many local entities are frequently in violation of their permit requirements.

 To get a picture of how urban water discharges can affect Delta wildlife, UC Berkeley Professor Donald Weston studied the effects of pyrethroids, a common household pesticide contained in urban stormwater and wastewater discharges and known to harm aquatic species, and a native crustacean to the Delta, Hyalella azteca.
 In his sampling, Weston found that virtually all urban stormwater runoff contained pyrethroids, typically at about 4 times the concentration that would paralyze Hyalella.
 Meanwhile, the study found that typical wastewater treatment plant effluent in the Delta contains pyrethroids at about 0.5-1.5 times the concentrations that cause Hyalella paralysis.